rsslldnphy/vim-exercism/README.md

 `<Leader>r`        - opens the README.md

+(You can set your `<Leader>` key to whatever you want.
+I use comma.)

 ## Language support

-Supports all languages (at time of writing) apart from C#, as I couldn't think of a nice way to automate the horrific process of building, linking and running the C# exercise, not least because there's no easy way to know where the nunit.framework.dll will be.
+Supports all languages (at time of writing) apart from C#, as I couldn't think of a nice way to automate the horrific process of building, linking and running the C# exercise, not least because there's no easy way to know where the `nunit.framework.dll` will be.
 Sorry, C-sharpers!
 Pull requests welcome ;-)

 ## OCaml Exception